HarvestCraft/CloudHarvestDirect/README.md

 - Each line in the artist file should contain the full URL of the artist's SoundCloud page, ending with a `/`.
 - Example entry: https://soundcloud.com/artistname/
 - The trailing slash at the end of the artist URL ensures that only exact matches are considered.
 For example, `https://soundcloud.com/artistname/` will not mistakenly match `https://soundcloud.com/artistname123/`, which is a different artist.
+- Try to add as many Artists as possible

 ### Usage